KrutzOtrem/Shin-s-Overlays/README.md

-# Shin's Overlays for 1024x768 Handhelds, Brick in Specific
+# Shin's Overlays and Themes for 1024x768 Handhelds, Brick in Particular

 ## Preface